coderefinery/cmake/_episodes/04-hello-world-cmake.md

 add_executable(hello.x hello.cpp)
 ```

-Your subdirectory should like this:
+Your directory should look like this:

 ```shell
 $ ls

 CMakeLists.txt	hello.cpp
 ```